tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Node.js SDK/对象操作/上传对象_intl_en.md

 This API (`APPEND Object`) is used to append object parts to a bucket.

 > !
-> - The COS NodeJS SDK version should be v2.11.2 or higher.
+> - COS Node.js SDK version should be v2.11.2 or higher.
 > - This API only allows appending data to appendable objects.
 > - If an object is uploaded using the `APPEND Object` API for the first time, it will be automatically determined as "appendable".
 > - You can use the `GET Object` or `HEAD Object` API to get the `x-cos-object-type` response header to determine the object type.